Osmington shooting: Investigation

 Authorities arrived at the Miles' 30-acre farm in Osmington following a call to 000 at 5:15 am.
 Peter (aged 61) was found outside the property deceased in a chair on the veranda, his wife Cynda (58) inside the main house.
-Their daughter, Katrina Cockman (35) and her four children were found inside a converted shed behind the main house that served as their residence.
+The bodies of their daughter, Katrina Cockman (35), and her four children were found inside the converted shed that served as their residence.
 Western Australia Police Commissioner Chris Dawson confirmed that three rifles were recovered at the property, all of which were licensed to Peter, and that police did not believe that anyone outside the residence was involved.

 Aaron Cockman held a press conference forty-eight hours after learning of the deaths, stating that he had been told by police that Peter first shot Katrina and her four children while they slept in their beds, before shooting his wife Cynda in the living room of their home.
 He then placed a two-minute 000 call to police alerting them to the shootings, before committing suicide.

 On 17 May, Dawson confirmed that police had completed forensic work and that access to the property was returned to the family, but stated that the investigation would continue for several months.
 A suicide note was also confirmed to have been found.
 Peter was also found to be on selective serotonin reuptake inhibitor class antidepressants at the time of the incident.